monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 ## Calculations

-The table contains the numbers necessary to calculate the A/B test.
-You can find the query in the appendix.
+The table contains the metrics necessary to calculate the A/B test.
+Query is in the appendix.

 <table align="center">
   <tr>